-Already islanders are noticing changes in the timing of seasons, rainfall, temperatures and in the behaviour of key species 18.
+Already islanders are noticing changes in the timing of seasons, rainfall, temperatures and in the behavior of key speciesi.
 The capacity of Indigenous people to adapt to historic changes in weather patterns (including extreme events and sea level rise) and environmental change associated with natural causes is reasonably well documented.
-Many communities have a seasonal calendar that maps key climate, cultural and resource events.
 More recently, the application of ancestral and local knowledge in the context of dealing with anthropogenic change has been recognised as a key element in national and international climate change policy development.
 Traditional knowledge informs community understanding of environmental change, use of natural resources and their worldview, all of which play an important role in how communities adapt to climate change.
 Incorporation of Indigenous knowledge in climate change adaptation strategies can lead to more cost-effective, locally relevant, sustainable approaches being identified, and increased Indigenous ownership and engagement in culturally appropriate adaptation planning processes and outcomes.